Pottery Studio Manager

 The Pottery Studio Manager oversees the daily operations of the pottery studio, ensuring a safe, welcoming, and creative environment for members, students, and staff.
 This role combines administrative, technical, and customer service responsibilities.
 The Studio Manager coordinates classes, maintains equipment and supplies, supports instructors and artists, and fosters a positive community culture.

-The position will begin at 10 hours per week, with a rate of $20 per hour.
+The position will begin at 10 hours per week.
+Pay for this position is $20 per hour, on a contract basis.
 The pottery studio manager may work more hours as a teacher as business allows.

 Key Responsibilities